-The old illustration proved true in everyday life as well as in ministry, so permit me to use my own version of it.
 The first time I used a chainsaw years ago was a real challenge.
 I borrowed it from a friend, who suggested I sharpen it first.
-Well, the work of taking down a few trees quickly became very tough.
-Sweat poured off me, muscles strained.
+Well, the work of taking down a few trees quickly became very tough, sweat poured off me, muscles strained.
 I began to wish for a bigger saw with more power.
 Fatigue set in—nagging doubts about my manliness overcame me.

 Being an elder without ever taking a break to “sharpen” our spiritual saw can diminish our effectiveness and wear us out.
-Consider the multitude of meetings, counseling, problem solving, planning, communication issues, and interactions with deacons.
-Then there’s lining up speakers, keeping the congregation informed, navigating conflicts with other elders, wrestling with biblical interpretations and applications to the life of the assembly, etc. These all challenge the stamina of the most robust elders.
+Consider the responsibilities of meetings, counseling, problem solving, planning, communication issues, interactions with deacons, lining up speakers, keeping the congregation informed, conflicts with other elders, wrestling with biblical interpretations and applications to the life of the assembly, etc. These all challenge the stamina of the most robust elders.

-When Jesus invited his disciples for a short spiritual retreat, three things seem obvious: 1) Jesus is the one who ultimately gives us the refreshing we need to rejuvenate our ministries; 2) He recognizes our need of it; and 3) This requires time away from the people we are ministering to!
+When Jesus invited his disciples for a short spiritual retreat, three things seem obvious: 1) Jesus is the one who ultimately gives us the refreshing we need to rejuvenate our ministries, 2) He recognizes our need of it, 3) This requires time away from the people we are ministering to!

-Just like with Jesus and the 12, people will demand more and more of you, hindering you from refreshing yourself.
+Just like with Jesus and the twelve, people will demand more and more of you, hindering you from refreshing yourself.
 But it remains that Jesus recognized the necessity of “saw sharpening.”

 How long?
 How often?
 Different people have different needs and capacity for work.
 Keep in mind a secularly employed elder works two careers!
 Unfortunately, irrational thoughts sometimes plague us.
 “Satan doesn’t take a break, so why should I?”
 Well, praise God, we don’t use Satan as our example.
 “I would rather wear out for the Lord than rust out.”
 The Lord would rather us last out.
 “What will people think?”
 Rather, what does the Lord think?

 My wife and I just returned from a week away; we parked our camping trailer by a lake and refreshed our souls.
-No pressures, no phone calls, no e-mail (and no Elders’ ShopNotes to work on!).
+No pressures, no phone calls, no e-mail.
 We relaxed and listened for the Lord through our reading, praying, bike riding, hiking and, truth be known, just sitting and talking together.
 No high-pressure study program for the week.
 Very refreshing!
 By the end, we were ready to dive back into ministry.

 Are you due for a refreshing time away from ministry?
 You will be refreshed and sharpened for the elder work when you return.